johnathanDing/RL_Sutton_Race_Track/README.md

 We choose to use Off-Policy Monte Carlo control for this problem.
 The reason we do so is that we prefer a deterministic (greedy) target policy after training (General Policy Iterations), since we're driving a race car and wouldn't want much randomness in our policy.
 Off-Policy control enables us to do that through using a different, behaivor policy during the GPI training process.

 The advantage of Off-Policy control is that behavior policy, which could even change in between or during episodes, can continue exploring action options while target policy converges to an optimal policy.
 The disadvantage is that the training can be slow compared to on-policy control, due to the nature of behavior policy exploration and importance sampling required.
+The consequence is that our model will mostly learn from the tails of training episodes.

 We'll encounter both of these advantage and disadvantage during our solution process.